Computable-Finance/CoFiX/docs/how_to_integrate_cofix.md

 K and theta values are used to calculate the final price.
 More details can be found at [https://github.com/Computable-Finance/Doc/blob/master/README.md#32-price-compensation-coefficient-k](https://github.com/Computable-Finance/Doc/blob/master/README.md#32-price-compensation-coefficient-k).

-The [`getKInfo()`](https://github.com/Computable-Finance/CoFiX/blob/9306e6ea157358dbcd1493d72e8720a8ef62748b/contracts/CoFiXController.sol#L276) function in the CoFiXController contract can be used to query the latest K and theta for a specific token.
+The [`getKInfo()`](https://github.com/Computable-Finance/CoFiX/blob/9306e6ea157358dbcd1493d72e8720a8ef62748b/contracts/CoFiXController.sol#L276) function in the CoFiXController contract can be used to query the latest cached K and theta for a specific token.

 *Smart Contract Interface*: